 A couple of interesting facts on Groupers include:

 - Some species can grow up to 10 feet long and weigh 1000lbs

 - All Yellowmouth groupers are born female.
-As they grow larger, they can become males if need be.
-Not many make it long enough to turn into males; thus ensuring there is a significant population of egg-laying females.
+As they grow larger, they can become males if needed.
+Not many make it long enough to turn into males, thus ensuring a significant population of egg-laying females.

 - They can camouflage themselves to blend into the environment.